threefoldfoundation/books/content/mytwin/skills/collaborate.md

 - Alternative to tools like Ansana, Trello, ...
 - Integrated forum alike features
-- Ofcourse needs our communication and other skills.
+- Of course needs our communication and other skills

 ## Work Together On Office Documents (Q2 2022)

 ![](img/onlyoffice.png)

-We have integrated onlyoffice into the freeflow twin this allows you to collaborate on spreadsheets, word documents and presentations.
+We have integrated onlyoffice into the freeflow twin, this allows you to collaborate on spreadsheets, word documents and presentations.

 Other collaboration tools are coming soon.